tmetodie/Programming101-Python-2016/week07/PandaSocialNetwork/README.md

-# We are going to make a social networks for Pandas
+# We are going to make a social network for Pandas

 This is the next big thing.
 We promise!

 ## Panda

-For our social network, we are going to need a `Panda` class which behaves like that:
+For our social network, we are going to need a `Panda` class which should behave like this:

 ```python
 ivo = Panda("Ivo", "ivo@pandamail.com", "male")